Dadá Belmonte: Loan to Náutico

 After suffering relegation from the 2020 Campeonato Paulista with Água Santa, Dadá was loaned to another Série B club, Náutico, until the end of the campaign.
 He featured regularly during his loan spell, scoring twice in 31 appearances as his side narrowly avoided relegation.

 Loans to Goiás

 Back to Água Santa for the 2021 season, Dadá scored seven times and helped in their promotion from the Paulista A2 before moving on loan to Goiás on 2 June 2021.
 On 4 December, after helping the latter team in their promotion to the Série A, he agreed to return to Água Santa for the 2022 Campeonato Paulista and then rejoin Goiás on loan.

 Dadá made his top tier debut on 16 April 2022, starting in a 1–1 home draw against Palmeiras.
 Regularly used, he scored his first goal in the category on 23 July, netting the opener in a 3–3 draw at São Paulo.

 América Mineiro

 On 25 December 2022, Dadá was announced at fellow first division side América Mineiro on a three-year contract.

+Loan to Chornomorets Odesa

+On 18 August 2023, Dadá was loaned to Ukrainian Premier League side Chornomorets Odesa until the 30 June 2024.